louis-tru/quark/docs/CURRENT_WORK.md

 - Add visual regression coverage for Metal clipping, blur, readback, and output-image behavior against the GL reference output.
 - Audit existing `AASide` generation and shader consumption in GL/Metal before changing behavior.
-- Prototype GPU-only signed-side `AASide` coverage for simple straight-edge polygons, using shader-side `fwidth(aaSide)` coverage and body-over-edge depth ordering.
+- Prototype GPU-only signed-side `AASide` coverage for simple straight-edge polygons, using shader-side `fwidth(aaSide)` coverage and combined body/edge geometry.
 - Add or refresh small render regression demos if the project has an existing lightweight path for them.

 ## Verification Preference